Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

 \subsection{A criterion for quasiconvexity}

-Finally, we recall from \cite[Section 4.5]{mahan-hyp} a necessary and sufficient condition for promoting quasiconvexity in vertex spaces $X_v$ to quasiconvexity in the total space $\tmtdt$.
+We recall from \cite[Section 4.5]{mahan-hyp} a necessary and sufficient condition for promoting quasiconvexity in vertex spaces $X_v$ to quasiconvexity in the total space $\tmtdt$.
 We refer the reader to \cite{BF,mahan-reeves,gautero} for the relevant background on trees of relatively hyperbolic spaces and the flaring condition.
 Let $P: \tmtdt \to \but$ denote the usual projection map.
-Also $(X_v,d_v)$ will denote $P^{-1}(v)$ for $v\in \but$.
+For $w\in \but$, $(X_w,d_w)$ will denote $P^{-1}(w)$ equipped with the path metric induced by $d_{weld}$.
 We recall some of the necessary notions from \cite{mahan-hyp}.
-In \cite[Lemma 4.19]{mahan-hyp}, we showed that given a genus $g \geq 2$, there exists $\rho_0$, depending only on $g$ and the maximum valence of $T$, such that for all $x \in \tmtdw$ (resp. $x \in \tmtdt$) there exists a $\rho_0-$qi-section (i.e.\ a section that is a $\rho_0$-qi-embedding) of the bundle $P: \tmtdw \to \but$ (resp. $P: \tmtdt \to \but$).
-When we refer to qi-sections below in $\tmtdt$ and $\tmtdw$, we assume that they are all $\rho_0-$qi-sections.
+A \emph{$\rho$--qi-section} is a section of a metric bundle which is also a $\rho$--qi-embedding.
+By \cite[Lemma 4.19]{mahan-hyp}, there is a $\rho_0$ depending only on the genus $g\ge 2$ and the maximum valence of $T$, so that there are $\rho_0$--qi-sections of the bundles $\tmtdw\to \but$ and $\tmtdt\to\but$ passing through any chosen point.
+When we refer to qi-sections of these bundles below, we assume that they are $\rho_0-$qi-sections.